merklefruit/mern-template-antd/README.md

 ```

 Then, connect your mongoDB database:
-inside the `server` folder, create a file called `.env` and add the DATABASE_URL string.
+inside the `server` folder, create a file called `.env` and add the mongo connectionstring.

 ```bash
 # Example (./server/.env)